jamesgober/Config/README.md

 &nbsp;

+&nbsp;

+---

+&nbsp;

+&nbsp;

+## Reporting Security Issues
+We take security seriously.
+If you find a vulnerability, please consult our [SECURITY POLICY] and follow the instructions for reporting.

+Do not use public issue trackers or forums to disclose sensitive information.

+&nbsp;

+##

+&nbsp;

+## Reporting Bugs and Feature Requests
+If you encounter a bug, have a feature request, or want to report a non-security-related issue, please use our **[Issue Tracker](https://github.com/jamesgober/Config/issues)**.
+Providing detailed information about the problem will help us address it more efficiently.

+For security vulnerabilities, refer to our **[SECURITY POLICY]**.

+&nbsp;

+&nbsp;

+---

+&nbsp;

 ## Roadmap or Future Goals
 &#9888; Coming soon.
 <!-- Coming Soon -->

 &nbsp;

+---

+&nbsp;

+&nbsp;

 ## Design Philosophy

-JG\Config is built on principles of high performance, efficiency, and maintainability.
+`JG\Config` is built on principles of high performance, efficiency, and maintainability.
 It adheres to S.O.L.I.D design principles and emphasizes modularity for seamless extensibility.

 For a detailed breakdown of our design principles, please refer to the [Design Philosophy](./docs/DESIGN_PHILOSOPHY.md).

 &nbsp;

 ## Contributing
 We welcome contributions to improve and expand the library!
-If you're interested in [contributing], please take a moment to review our [Contribution Guidelines].
+If you're interested in contributing, please visit the links listed below.

+- [CONTRIBUTING]
+- [CODE OF CONDUCT]

 &nbsp;